ut-issl/s2e-documents/Specifications/Dynamics/Spec_AttitudeDynamics.md

          - inertial frame
          ![](./figs/test_dynamics_0_i.png)

       - Initial torque = [0.1,0,0] Nm
          - Fail to output as fixed torque even when input in ini file.
 At the end of Dynamics-> Update (), torqie_b is updated to (0,0,0) every time, but it may still be reflected as 0sec torque.
          - Interim solution: change the value in NatakuComponents-> GenerateTorque ().
-         - X axis is constant at inertial coordinates and aircraft fixed coordinates
+         - The X-axis is constant at inertial coordinates, and the body-fixed coordinates
            -  body frame
                ![](./figs/test_dynamics_px_b.png)